whlapinel/course-manager/notes.md

 ## Progress Log

+### 2/19/25

+- Added the files capability to units and courses in the same way that it's available in lessons.
+- I am increasingly noticing there's a tremendous potential for consolidating code to accommodate CourseNode interface and replacing the particular functions and data for course, unit, lesson, etc...
+- This could cut down the total lines by at least 50%, if not more, and could make it more maintainable.
+I am very trepidatious about it though because it could be a lot of work and would have to be done with great care.

 ### 2/17/25

 - Something interesting happened to me today.
 Nasty bug because I accidentally returned nil instead of err when err != nil, so it took me a while to find: